 - giving the students the opportunity to reflect on the past, enjoy the present and to look forward to and be prepared for their future.

-- Week 2 - Monday 4th March - 8th March inclusive.
+- Week 2 - March 3th to 7th - Transition Year Work Experience

 *Please note that any students not involved in the ski trip will partake in a third week of work experience.